 Fertilizer application is a crucial post-planting operation in agriculture.
 The application rate of fertilizer can make you earn greatly or run into great loss; it depends on how you determine the fertilizer application rate.

-Crops need fertilizers in different application rate at different stages of their growth.
+Plants need fertilizers in different application rate at different stages of their growth.
 Each fertilizer has its peculiar application rate.
 This application rate must be calculated accurately to get the precise quantity of fertilizer needed to fertilize the farmland.

-Some farmers do not know fertilizers have application rate; most times farmers use the size of their hand as a measure to apply fertilizers to their crops.
+Some farmers do not know fertilizers have application rates; most times farmers use the size of their hand as a measure to apply fertilizers to their crops.
 This is not a good practice for any profit-oriented farmer as fertilizer application has huge economic importance.
 You will know how to calculate the quantity of fertilizer you need to apply to your farmland as you read through this article.

 Economic Importance Of Fertilizer Application.